 Matters can greatly be simplified if you take a look at the places of residence of both parties.
 If either party to the marriage meets the residency requirement in the new state, the annulment petition can be filed there.
 While filing in the place of the longest residence is not always the most strategically beneficial move for some, it can cut down on travel expenses and help to expedite the process of annulment by keeping everything close to home.
 Making this kind of choice does not, however, necessarily require the permission of the other party, though filing for annulment without mutual agreement can be more difficult.

 If you are looking to file an annulment, it’s important to know where to go.
-Your choice is usually to file in your county of residence, but you’re only able to do this if you meet the residency requirement.
+Your best choice is usually to file in your county of residence, but you’re only able to do this if you meet the residency requirement.
 If you are unsure of where you should file or whether you meet specific residency requirements, you should meet with a qualified attorney.
-He or she will not only help you to figure out where you can file for your annulment, but he or she can provide you with the guidance you need to determine whether filing for an annulment is in your interest and what steps to take next.
+He or she will not only help you to figure out where you can file for your annulment, but he or she can provide you with the guidance you need to determine whether filing for an annulment is in your best interest and what steps to take next.